-For my Master thesis I was awarded the KNCV Golden Master Award 2016 from the Royal Netherlands Chemical Society for the best Master thesis in a (bio)chemistry related field in the Netherlands.
-Furthermore I achieved the 2nd place in the Twente Graduate School Award for excellent Master students at the University of Twente.
+In 2016, Marcel obtained his Masters degree cum laude from the University of Twente for which he was awarded the KNCV Golden Master Award 2016 from the Royal Netherlands Chemical Society for the best Master thesis in a (bio)chemistry related field in the Netherlands.
+His thesis focused on the development of a novel lipoxin-based therapy for pancreatic cancer.

 Google Scholar Link

 In the press

 "Marcel Heinrich wins second prize at the FIGON DMD"

 "3D-printed tumor model shows interaction with immune cells 'Friend or foe'"